kyverno/website/content/en/docs/Writing policies/generate.md

 ## Generate for Existing resources

 With Kyverno 1.7.0+, Kyverno supports the generate for existing resources.
-Generate existing policies are applied in the background which creates target resource in existing matched resources in the cluster.
+Generate existing policies are applied in the background which creates target resources based on the match statement within the policy.
 They may also optionally be configured to apply upon updates to the policy itself.

-### Generate NetworkPolicy on Existing Namespaces
+### Generate NetworkPolicy in Existing Namespaces

 By default, policy will not be applied on existing trigger resource when it is installed.
 This behavior can be configured via `generateExistingOnPolicyUpdate` attribute.
 Only if you set `generateExistingOnPolicyUpdate` to `true`, Kyverno will generate the target resource in existing triggers on policy CREATE and UPDATE events.

-In this example policy, which matches the trigger resource kind `Namespace` and generate data `NetworkPolicy` on all the existing or newly created `Namespace`.
+In this example policy, which triggers based on the resource kind `Namespace` a new NetworkPolicy will be generated in all new or existing Namespaces.

 ```yaml
 apiVersion: kyverno.io/v1